ibnaleem/CS-Resources/README.md

 > [!IMPORTANT]
-> Books must be uploaded as PDFs
+> Books must be uploaded as PDFs or markdown files containing links to books